-APPENDIX G GUIDELINES FOR THE USE OF FLUMAZENIL
+APPENDIX H GUIDELINES FOR THE USE OF FLUMAZENIL

+T.,

 Indications for use If, after the administration of lorazepam

 (or another benzodiazepine) respiratory

-· · · · · ·

 rate falls below 10/minute

 Contraindications Patients with epilepsy who have been

 receiving long-term benzodiazepines

 Caution Dose should be carefully titrated in

 hepatic impairment

 Dose and route of administration Initial: 200microgram intravenously over

 15 seconds - if required level of

 consciousness not achieved after 60

 seconds, then subsequent dose:

 100microgram over 10 seconds

 Time before dose can be repeated 60 seconds

-Time before dose can be repeated 00 Seconds
+•

-Maximum dose 1mg in 24 hours (one initial does and
+Maximum dose 1mg in 24 hours (one initial dose and

-Waxiiiuiii uose 1mg in 24 hours (one initial dose and

-0:1 (6.4 eight subsequent doses)
+eight subsequent doses)

 Side effects Patients may become agitated, anxious

 or fearful on awakening.
 Seizures may

 occur in regular benzodiazepine users

 Monitoring Side effects usually subside

 What to monitor Respiratory rate continuously until rate

 returns to baseline level.
 Flumazenil has

 a short half-life and respiratory function

 may recover and then deteriorate again.

 If respiratory rate does not return to

 normal or patient is not alert after

-•

 initial doses given, assume that

 sedation is due to some other cause

-APPENDIX H
+TOWALLOLI IO MAD TO COLLIGI OMADO

-HOW TO USE FLUMAZENIL
+APPENDIX I HOW TO USE FLUMAZENIL